ppy/osu-wiki/wiki/Skinning/Tutorial/en.md

 ### Resolutions

-Because _osu!_ can be played at different resolutions, some skinning elements may overlap or be farther apart than what is expected.
-Meaning that not elements will scale themselves to fit the game window resolution.
+Since _osu!_ can be played using different window resolutions, some skinning elements may overlap or be placed farther apart than what would be expected otherwise.
+This means that not elements will scale themselves to fit the game window resolution.

 It is best to keep the following resolutions in mind while skinning.